 Get involved in student government and the alliances at Silberman!

-The Student/Faculty Senate is comprised of students who are elected by their peers to serve as senators each year.
-The student senators set an agenda for meetings typically held on the four Common Times each year.
+The Faculty/Student Senate is comprised of students who are elected by their peers to serve as senators each year.
+The student senators set an agenda for meetings typically held during the Common Times each year.
 They work with the administration of the school to raise student concerns and seek solutions.

 If you are interested in becoming a member of one of these student groups, take note of flyers in the building announcing meetings and attend when you can.
-During orientation, representatives of these groups are generally available to talk with you.
-Students are encouraged to develop new groups and to “charter” their group if they wish to obtain funding to sponsor events at the school.
-If you are interested in starting a new group, please contact the Assistant Director of Student Services on the third floor for more information or Graduate Student Association (GSA): contact Aarian Punter Aarian.Punter02@myhunter.cuny.edu
+During Orientation, representatives of these groups are generally available to talk with you.
+Students are encouraged to develop new groups and to charter their group if they wish to obtain funding to sponsor events at the school.
+If you are interested in starting a new group, please contact the Director or Assistant Director of Student Services on the third floor for more information, or contact the Graduate Student Association (GSA) on the 68th Street campus.

 Voices: The Silberman Student Journal of Social Work

 Voices is a forum for the Silberman School of Social Work’s students, professors, and alumni to present and engage with scholarship that reflects academic rigor and the values of social work.
 Just as Silberman students, professors, and alumni regularly display professionally impassioned work in the field, many also create professional academic work.
 This scholarship deserves recognition for its merit and appreciation for its practical implications.
 We hope that Voices will serve not only as an annual showcase of Silberman work, but also as a motivation for us all to become scholars in addition to practitioners.